SpongePowered/SpongeDocs/source/index.rst

 Welcome to SpongeDocs, the official documentation for the open-source `Sponge <http://spongepowered.org>`__ project.

 The SpongeAPI is your all new plugin API for Minecraft.
 You can run it on a plain vanilla server (as SpongeVanilla) or on your fully modded MinecraftForge server (as SpongeForge).
-Grab your your copy :doc:`here <downloads>`.
+Grab your copy :doc:`here <downloads>`.

 Not sure what you're looking for?
 Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.